Germany's BSI says more German companies affected by cyber attacks

 Von Notz said it was not clear who was behind the latest attacks, but they involved software tools that had previously been under the control of the U.S. National Security Agency.

-He criticized the German government for buying software flaws on the black market and using them to conduct espionage instead of fixing them.
+He criticised the German government for buying software flaws on the black market and using them to conduct espionage instead of fixing them.

 "That carries with it massive dangers," he said.
 "These back doors that (the government) is using can also be used by criminals and enemy intelligence agencies."